 Save your money by making your very own homemade honey almond butter.
 This 3 ingredient roasted almond butter is better than store bought, and way easier to make than you'd ever think.
-You can use it to make this granola (swap for peanut butter)

 If you're anything like me and run out of nut butter before you run out of nuts, this is a great general recipe to use up those leftover nuts and save some money on nut butter.
 It's a win-win.